robatwilliams/hills-api/README.md

 ## Example query

-Wainwright hills (of the Lake District), higher than 600m, the first 50:
+Wainwright hills (of the Lake District), higher than 600m, the first 50, with a selection of fields:

 ```graphql
 {